Dickerson homers as Marlins beat Cubs 5-1 in playoff opener

 There was only a smattering of onlookers — primarily fans and team employees — Wednesday because of baseball’s COVID-19 protocols, and the lower bowl that surrounds the field was almost completely empty.

 Hendricks (0-1) matched a season high with 106 pitches in his first start in a week.
-Known for his pinpoint control, the right-hander issued three walks and hit a batter.
+Known for his pinpoint control, the right-hander issued a season-high three walks and hit a batter.
 He had permitted just two hits before the Marlins chased him with three in a row in the seventh, culminating in Dickerson’s one-out homer.

-Hendricks had walked two or fewer batters in 41 consecutive starts dating to April of 2019.
+“It’s tough.
+The guy pitched really good and that was going to be his last batter regardless,” Ross said.
+“That’s a a tough pull, but you know, it stinks.”

 Alcantara (1-0) struck out four and walked three in 6 2/3 innings in his first career playoff start.